timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2022-10-28
+# Objectives for Today 2022-10-30

-- Digging into wheel position differences between Unity and Turtle Brains.
-- Then trying to apply the right spring forces in Turtle Brains.
-- Finish a damn script for the YouTube Devlog!
+- Tyre Bytes accounting ...
-- Marketing Terrible Brakes, or Eggcelerate! or one of Tyre Bytes games.
+- Business Review of Tyre Bytes adventure through October 2022.
+  - Announcing Racing Simulator vs Racing Games
+- Probably writing some scripts for videos...
+- Arts and Crafts stream (making a new wallet)

-Might be a shorter day as its Friday.
+Might be a shorter day as its Sunday and I have F1 to watch.